Jessica Amanda Salmonson

 Jessica Amanda Salmonson (born January 6, 1950) is an American author and editor of fantasy and horror fiction and poetry.
-She lives on Puget Sound with her partner, artist and editor Rhonda Boothe.
+She lives on Puget Sound with her partner, the artist and editor Rhonda Boothe.

 Writing career

 Fiction

 Salmonson is the author of the Tomoe Gozen trilogy, a fantasy version of the tale of the historical female samurai Tomoe Gozen.
 Her other novels are The Swordswoman, Ou Lu Khen and the Beautiful Madwoman, an Asian fantasy, and a modern horror novel, Anthony Shriek.

 Her short story collections include A Silver Thread of Madness; Mystic Women; John Collier and Fredric Brown Went Quarreling Through My Head; The Deep Museum: Ghost Stories of a Melancholic; and The Dark Tales.
 Poetry collections include Horn of Tara and The Ghost Garden.

 Her papers (1973-1993) are archived in the collection of the University of Oregon.

 Nonfiction

 Salmonson has written a number of nonfiction books.
 Notable is The Encyclopedia of Amazons, an exhaustive alphabetical reference book of worldwide history and legends about women warriors.
 Other works of nonfiction include Wisewomen and Boggy-Boos: A Dictionary of Lesbian Fairy Lore (1992) (coedited with Jules Remedios Faye), and Miniature Vegetables (1994).

 In addition to the books noted, she contributed a number of essays, primarily concerning gender and feminism in science fiction, to fanzines in the 1970s.